 Minutes of a meeting of Wellington Heath Parish Council

-Tuesday 27th November 2018 in the Memorial Hall commencing at 7.30pm
+held on Tuesday 19th March 2019 in The Memorial Hall commencing at 7.30pm

-Declarations of Interest in items on the Agenda – None received and no dispensation requests received.
+Declarations of Interest in items on the Agenda – none declared.

 Update Reports –